 Remove the uncut fabric from your cutting area and cut the fabric to the length you want.
 I try not to move the piece I am cutting until it is the correct size if at all possible.
 Especially when I’m cutting knits because the edges of knits tend to curl.
 I like to just get it all measured and cut in one shot.

-Sometimes I want to cut a length of fabric longer than my ruler or even my mat.
+Sometimes I want to cut a length of fabric longer than my ruler or even my mat with the cutter.
 When this happens, I fold my fabric in half perpendicular to the grain and line the folded edge up with one of the grid lines on my mat.
-Then I cut the width with my ruler laying perpendicular across the folded edge, unfold the fabric, cut to the length I want.
+Then I cut the width with my ruler laying perpendicular across the folded edge, unfold the fabric, and cut to the length I want.

 Cutting Curved Lines